yashcoded/Personal-Portfolio/README.md

 * Implemented using React.js frontend and Java Spring Boot backend
 * Followed Scrum Principles with TDD approach for development

-### Semantic Web Search Engine
-**DBpedia, SPARQL** • Jan.
-2019 – Jun.
-2019
-* Developed a search engine providing information based on keywords using semantic web technologies
-* Used DBpedia and SPARQL Query to search data based on keywords
-* Improved accuracy of search results by 30% and response time by 15% compared to existing systems

 ## 📚 Research Publications

 ### Leveraging Computer Vision and Natural Language Processing for Object Detection and Localization